Uncover The Secrets of The Programs Running on Your Computer

 Get detailed information, security rating and advice about the programs running on your computer.
 Discover the rogue programs and stop them.

-Bucharest, Romania -- (ReleaseWire) -- 10/05/2006 --Innovative Solutions announces today the release of Advanced Task Manager 3, a powerful task manager and security application for Windows.
+Bucharest, Romania -- (ReleaseWire) -- 05/01/2007 -- Innovative Solutions announces today the release of Advanced Task Manager 4, a powerful task manager and security application for Windows.
 Advanced Task Manager focuses on keeping your computer secure and helping you find and disable spyware rapidly.
 It shows you exactly what programs are running on your computer, including hidden processes.

 Advanced Task Manager prevents the loss of data and valuable computer work by detecting rogue programs long before they act.
 Based on powerful analyzing technology, Advanced Task Manager detects the endangering potential and calculates a security rating for each running process.
 This security rating indicates the likelihood of a program of being a virus, spyware or trojan.
 In addition to this you can view important security details such as whether a program watches what you type, transmits data using the Internet, is hidden, is encrypted on disk, has invisible windows, is an Internet server, etc.